 Article Name – include the name of your submitted article.

 - You remain the owner of your IP.
 28 does not own your article or pictures, but we are allowed to use them in any way we see fit in relation to the magazine and its marketing and promotion.
-28 is and will remain a non-commercial venture.
+28 is and will remain free to read in the digital format.

 - We do not allow or condone IP theft nor do we allow hate speech for any reason.